-If you detect a strong, sharp smell that also causes eyes, nose, or throat irritation, or if there is visible smoke escaping your Glowforge printer while the lid is closed, your Glowforge Air Filter is not operating properly.
+If you detect a strong, sharp smell that also causes eyes, nose, or throat irritation, or visible smoke escapes your Glowforge while the lid is closed, your Performance Filter is not operating properly.

-If that happens, discontinue using your Glowforge Air Filter and follow these instructions.
+If that happens, stop using your Performance Filter and follow these instructions.

-- Ensure your Glowforge Air Filter is turned on before every print and left running until the print is complete.
+- Ensure your Performance Filter is turned on before every print and left running until the print is complete.

-- Ensure that the exhaust hose is securely connected to the Glowforge printer and the Glowforge Air Filter.
+- Ensure that the exhaust hose is securely connected to the Glowforge printer and the Performance Filter.

-- Ensure that the Glowforge Air Filter is enabled in the Glowforge app.
+- Ensure that the Performance Filter is enabled in the Glowforge App.
 You will only need to do this once.
 After it is enabled, all users will have it enabled from that point forward.

-- Make sure that when you turn on your Glowforge Air Filter, you turn it on to the right setting.
+- Make sure that when you turn on your Performance Filter, you turn it on to the right setting.
 If the fan is moving too slow or too fast, the filter will not work properly.

-- Make sure that the hose is connected properly, with no more than three 90 degree turns.
+- Make sure the hose is connected properly, with no more than three 90-degree turns.

 - Make sure that the materials you are using are laser-compatible.
-The Glowforge Air Filter has been tested with Proofgrade materials; other materials might have smoke and fumes that are not fully removed by the Glowforge Air Filter.
+The Performance Filter has been tested with Proofgrade materials; it may not remove smoke and fumes caused by other materials.

 - Change the filter cartridge.
 If you have been printing for a while, it may be time to replace your filter cartridge.